October 2024

 October 17, 2024 |

-The building will consolidate the School’s Master of Social Work and Doctor of Philosophy programs — currently dispersed across three locations — into a modern, flexible space located at 600 W. Lexington St, within walking distance of light rail and subway stations.
+The building will consolidate the school’s Master of Social Work and Doctor of Philosophy programs — currently dispersed across three locations — into a modern, flexible space located at 600 W. Lexington St., within walking distance of light rail and subway stations.
 Following the October groundbreaking, construction is slated to start in December and continue until the building’s opening in late summer 2027.

-The 127,000-square-foot building will lead a new wave of activity and construction over the next several years on the northern edge of UMB’s campus along West Lexington Street, where the university is working with private developers to convert spaces into housing, stores, and research space.
+The 127,000-square-foot building will lead a new wave of activity and construction over the next several years on the northern edge of UMB’s campus along West Lexington Street, where the University is working with private developers to convert spaces into housing, stores, and research space.
 UMB will do so by being a leader in sustainable design for the UMSSW building, with its aim to achieve LEED Gold certification and aspiring for LEED Platinum certification — the highest level awarded by the U.S. Green Building Council.
 Additionally, the project is tracking to earn LEED Net Zero Energy certification through its innovative use of geothermal exchange wells, on-site solar panels, and a usable outdoor roof garden.
 The building is configured to use 65 percent less energy than a traditional building of its size and zero operational fossil fuels.

-“I am proud that the new University of Maryland School of Social Work building will bring more energy to the northern edge of our campus, fostering innovation, collaboration, and community engagement,” UMB President Bruce E. Jarrell, MD, FACS, said.
+“I am proud that the new University of Maryland School of Social Work building will bring more energy to the northern edge of our campus, fostering innovation, collaboration, and community engagement,” said UMB President Bruce E. Jarrell, MD, FACS.
 “The new School of Social Work building also reflects UMB’s deep commitment to our core values of Well-Being and Sustainability.
 From its green roof and geothermal wells to its net-zero energy design that will power learning and gathering spaces, this building exemplifies our mission to reduce UMB’s environmental impact while enhancing our campus and our connection to the surrounding community.”

 Key Features of the New UMSSW Building